kedNalatacId/ArchipelagoSubnauticaModSrc/README.md

 - not here (in python), interior growbed (as a separate item)
 - flora (plant scanning; requires updating the encyclopedia.json)
 - Allow naming games (makes it easier to play multiple games at once)
+    - Archipelago games will also have "AP: " pre-pended to their style
+    - e.g. `AP: Creative` or `AP: Survival`
-- Don't learn the Ion Power Cell from the Inactive Lava Zone (thanks to Berserker)
+- Don't learn the Ion Battery or Ion Power Cell from the Inactive Lava Zone (thanks to Berserker)